 Workers at these jobs are prone to a long list of serious risks, including heavy machinery accidents, falls from high places, explosions, chemical burns, inhalation of toxic fumes, and being struck by an object.

-Dana G. Kirk – Houston’s Industrial Accident Lawyer
+Kirk Law Firm, PLLC – Houston’s Industrial Accident Lawyer

 Request Your Free Case Evaluation